functorz-tech/momen_doc/deployment/seo.md

 #### 2. Range of Path Parameters

-The range of path parameter directly determines the address of the webpage (see [Parameter](https://docs.momen.app/data/parameter) for details) and will affect SEO in the following two aspects:
+The range of path parameters directly determines the address of the webpage (see [Parameter](https://docs.momen.app/data/parameter) for details) and will affect SEO in the following two aspects:

 * Sitemap: Links included can be generated using path parameters

 * Page Generation: In SSG, since pages need to be pre-generated at publication, the system will generate pages based on the set range of path parameters.

-Sources of path parameter values include:
+Sources of path parameters values include:

 * **Static Data**: Manually input fixed values